edemko/eexprs/c/README.md

 ## Building

+The simplest route is:

 ```
 ./build.sh
 ```

+which builds a statically-linked executable (and library).
+You can pass arguments to enable or disable other artifacts and configurations.
+The build script documents what arguments are available.

 The source is standard C11, but the build script uses `gcc` because that's what I personally use.
 It's not hard to edit the script as-needed.

+The current build artifacts are:

+  * static library `bin/static/libeexpr.a`
+  * statically-linked executable `bin/static/eexpr2json`
-The only build artifact is `bin/eexpr2json`, which takes an input file, parses it as a file of eexprs, and produces a json representation of those eexprs to stdout.
+    which parses an eexpr file and produces a json description on stdout
+  * shared library `bin/shared/libeexpr.a`
+  * dynamically-linked executable `bin/static/eexpr2json`
+    which acts just like the static one, but I have no idea why you'd want a dynamically-linked version

 After building, test with `./test/run.sh` or `./test/run.sh run <case name>`.
 Once the actual output is satisfactory, it can easily be made the expected output with `./test/run.sh commit <case name>`.